-The degrees of Master of Divinity (M.Div.) and Master of Arts in Religion (M.A.R.) are awarded at graduation on the basis of a student's performance in courses taken at Yale.
+Honors for the degrees of Master of Divinity (M.Div.) and Master of Arts in Religion (M.A.R.) are determined by the faculty and awarded at graduation on the basis of a student's performance in courses taken at Yale.

-Master of Divinity: Students will be eligible for honors after six terms, on the basis of letter grades attained in courses earning at least sixty term hours, as follows:
+Master of Divinity: Students will be eligible for honors after six terms, on the basis of letter grades attained in courses earning at least sixty term hours.